-The tests will take up to two hours, have 70 questions and will occur under controlled conditions.
+The tests will take two hours, have 70 questions each with a minimum of four response options and will occur under controlled conditions.

-5.4 Practical Tests
+4.4.
+Practical Tests

-Three real work end practical tests shall be developed by the assessment organisation to test the knowledge and skills learnt by apprentices during their apprenticeship and not tested elsewhere in the assessment process.
-These tests will sample the elements itemised in table 1) assessment overview and will include but not be limited to:
+Three real work end practical tests shall be developed by the assessment organization to test the knowledge and skills learnt by apprentices during their apprenticeship and not tested elsewhere in the assessment process.
+These tests will sample the elements in table 1) assessment overview and will include but not be limited to: